South West England Vintage Television Museum

 Baird Model 8724 Single Standard Thorn 3000 Chassis TV

-Next is another "Baird" set.
-This is a 25" model M712.
+Next is another Baird set.
+This is the 25" model M712.
 The set uses the later Baird 710 chassis which was a development of the earlier 700 chassis.
 The chassis are easy to identify from the front of the set, as the 700 chassis has a rotary UHF dial along with the standard rotary VHF tuner and the 710 chassis has a 4 push button UHF tuner.

 Baird Model M712 Dual Standard Chassis TV